Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Homeownership is absolutely worth it, but here are seven hidden costs that you may find when you purchase your home.

 Holy crap, did I lose a bunch of time!
-Since our offer got accepted on July 2nd, I’ve been eating, drinking, sleeping, and breathing homeownership.
+Our offer got accepted on July 2nd of last year, and for about three months after, I had been eating, drinking, sleeping, and breathing homeownership.

-Here are some of the things we did:
+Here are some of the things we had to do:

 - Got our house ready to sell in two and a half weeks.
 Since we weren’t planning on moving before we found the new house, our old house was not anywhere close to being showable to sell.